richo/juici/README.md

 * Queues can be dynamically created
 * Build status visualised

+## Important but Miscellaneous

+If you create child process in modules/plugins then you need to register your disinterest or Juicy will think they're builds and that would be bad

 ## Setup

 Juicy is deliberately very light on the setup front.